k-forss/omega/docs/types.md

 * Short
 * Must be in a `module`
 * Made for interrupts, callbacks, etc.
-* Cannot call other modules interfaces, instead it is provided with references to an `atomic` variable that will atomically be synced module->handler if module is not semaphorically locked and handler->module on the next entry to any of the modules methods.
+* Cannot call other modules interfaces, instead it is provided with references to an `context` that will atomically be synced module->handler if module is not semaphorically locked and handler->module on the next entry to any of the modules methods.

 ### Interface `interface`
 * Polymorphism